falecci/vmd-todo-list/README.md

 There is a `Dockerfile` available.
 To use it, just run:

 - `docker build -t viemed-app .` and then `docker run -p 3001:3000 viemed-app`.

+## CI/CD

+Github Actions is configured to lint and run tests on pull requests to `main` branch and deploy to [Netlify](https://www.netlify.com/) on pushes to `main` branch.

 ## Considerations and assumptions